VueGWT/vue-gwt/README.md

 </plugins>
 ```

-:white_check_mark: You are good to go!
+:thumbsup: You are good to go!

 ### Simple App